The wilds of Iceland were the perfect backdrop for our testing of the Discovery Sport—the type of environment every Discovery was designed for.

 While the Discovery Sport is not suited for extreme terrain, nor is it an overlanding replacement for the Discovery (1994-2014 models), it is the perfect option as a daily driver, touring vehicle, or light adventure platform.
 My time with this Land Rover impressed two critical insights to the future of the brand.
 The first is that Land Rover will remain committed to building high-quality utility vehicles with best-in-class capability.
 Second is the company’s strategy for North American distribution, which includes Range Rover, Discovery, and Defender.
 The Discovery Sport is an exciting new platform, and we are enthusiastic about the prospect of a new Defender for the U.S. market; it is some of the most promising automotive news we have heard in years. landroverusa.com, 800-637-6837

-Scott is the publisher and founder of Expedition Portal and Overland Journal.
+Scott is the publisher and co-founder of Expedition Portal and Overland Journal.
 His travels by 4WD and adventure motorcycle span all seven continents and include three circumnavigations of the globe.
+His polar travels include two vehicle crossings of Antarctica and the first long-axis crossing of Greenland.
 He lives in Prescott, Arizona